gxiaokun/scop/TimelineCronQ-R_repair_code/README.md

 ### Step 1.
 Duration-Question Text Repair

-Purpose:
+This step:

 - repairs known malformed duration-related question templates;
 - validates offset consistency before rewriting a question;
 - modifies only the `question` field;
 - does **not** modify answers, events, labels, or temporal relations.

-The implemented fixes target malformed duration phrasing such as missing `before` / `after` connectors and a small set of malformed subject-prefix templates.
+The fixes cover malformed duration phrasing, including missing `before` / `after` connectors and a small number of malformed subject-prefix templates.

 ---

 ### Step 2.
 Deterministic Gold Repair and Semantic Verification

-Core design:
+This step:

 - uses `events` as canonical event facts;
 - uses `temporal_relation` as a hard temporal program;
 - uses `answer_type` to determine answer projection;
 - executes KG-backed semantic verification over `TimelineCronQ.pkl` when resolvable.

-Per record, the script derives repair metadata including:
+For each record, the script writes repair metadata including:

 - `source_event_gold`;
 - `semantic_gold`;